 The Corporation has formulated a training policy for Board Members.
 As per the policyITDC offers training programmes organized by SCOPE and DPE to the Board Members.
-Furtheron induction of non-official Directors ITDC may also arrange training on the role andresponsibilities of Directors from the professional institutes like ICAI ICSI ICMA IIMetc.
+Furtheron induction of non-official Directors ITDC may also arrange training on the role andresponsibilities of Directors from the professional institutes like ICAI ICSI ICMAIIIM SCOPE etc.

 Declaration by Independent Directors

-The Company has received necessary declaration from each independent director underSection 149(7) of the Companies Act 2013 that he/she meets the criteria of independencelaid down in Section 149(6) of the Companies Act 2013 and Clause 49 of the ListingAgreement/Listing Regulations.
+The Company has received necessary declaration from each independent director underSection 149(7) of the Companies Act 2013 that they meet the criteria of independencelaid down in Section 149(6) of the Companies Act 2013 and Regulation 16(1)(b) of SEBI(LODR) Regulations 2015.

 Particulars of loans guarantee or investments

-that in the preparation of the accounts for the financial year ended 31st March2016 the applicable accounting standards have been followed read along with properexplanation relating to departures;
+that in the preparation of the accounts for the financial year ended 31st March2020 the applicable accounting standards have been followed read along with properexplanation relating to departures;

-that the Directors have selected such accounting policies and applied themconsistently and made judgments and estimates that were reasonable and prudent so as togive a true and fair view of state of affairs of the Company at the end of the financialyear and of the profit of the Company for the year under review;
+that the Directors have selected such accounting policies and applied themconsistently and made judgments and estimates that were reasonable and prudent so as togive a true and fair view of state of affairs of the Company at end of the financial yearand of the of the Company for the year under review;

 that the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;

-that the Directors have prepared the accounts for the financial year ended 31stMarch 2016 on a going concern basis;
+that the Directors have prepared the accounts for the financial year ended 31stMarch 2020 on a going concern' basis;

-Auditors that the Directors had laid down internal financial controls to befollowed by the company and that such internal financial controls are adequate and wereoperating effectively;
+that the Directors had laid down internal the Company's Auditors financial controls tobe followed by the company and that such internal financial controls are adequate and wereoperating effectively;

 that the Directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.